iitd-plos/baadal2.0/baadaltesting/devbox/README.md

 **Steps**

 1. There should be common datastores on all machines to facilitate VM migration.
-To mount Controller datastore on other machines, edit /etc/exports to give permission to host IPs.
+To mount Controller datastore on other machines, edit **/etc/exports** to give permission to host IPs.
 Sample edited entry will be as follows:
 ```bash
 /baadal/data 10.17.0.0/16(rw,sync,no_root_squash,no_all_squash,subtree_check)
 ```
-2. Edit /etc/fstab on host machines to mount file from controller datastore.
+2. Edit **/etc/fstab** on host machines to mount file from controller datastore.
 Sample edited entry will be as follows:

 ```bash
 10.17.6.41:/baadal/data /mnt/datastore nfs rw,auto
 ```
 3. Use **mount -a** to mount the datastore on host machines

-4. Passwordless ssh should be established between controller and host machines; and also between host machines for migration.
+4. Passwordless ssh connection should be configured between controller and host machines; and also between host machines for migration.
 Execute following command on Controller.
 HOST_IP should be replaced with actual IP
 ```bash
 ssh-copy-id root@HOST_IP
 su - www-data